-In the case of a 10-year, 8-percent bond with a $1,000 face value paying interest semi-annually, investors will receive 19 payments of $40 interest every 6 months for nine and one-half years.
-At the end of 10 years, the investor will receive a payment of $1,040 -- both the $40 semi-annual interest payment and the $1,000 principal of the bond.
+In the case of a 10-year, 8 percent bond with a $1,000 face value paying interest semiannually, investors will receive 19 payments of $40 interest every six months for nine and one-half years.
+At the end of 10 years, the investor will receive a payment of $1,040 – both the $40 semiannual interest payment and the $1,000 principal of the bond.
 After year 10, the bond matures and is fully paid off, meaning all debt obligations represented by the bond have been honored in full.